raulmax319/sm64plus/FAQ.md

 ## **Q:** Can you add *insert feature here\*?

 **A:** It depends.
+I try not to add new assets, like new models, textures etc., and just use the ones provided by the ROM.
+I also try not to modify the levels just to keep the scope of the project small.

-Feel free to request anything to me on [Discord](http://discord.mors-games.com/), if I like the idea I might add it in eventually with an update.
+For other things, feel free to request anything to me on [Discord](http://discord.mors-games.com/), if I like the idea I might add it in eventually with an update.

 <br>